artsmia/artstories.md/art/piranesi-side-table.md

 ## The Battle for Conservation

 Even with an extra leg, the table struggled to support its original marble top.
 Also, the gilding was prone to flaking off; new gold leaf was applied three different times.
-The MIA restored the table and added wall-mounted supports to prop it up.
+Mia restored the table and added wall-mounted supports to prop it up.

 ---